Bible Savvy for Groups & Families

 2. Community Group Study

 Your Community Group can also study in detail one of the specific Bible Savvy Journal readings since your last meeting.
-Create a COMA study (ccclife.org/cgstudy) or use these generic COMA questions:
+You can find an expanded downloadable version of the COMMA method here and a journaling version here.
+You may also use these generic COMMA questions:

 - What do we know about the context of this passage that might be helpful?

-- What “jumps out at you” from this passage?
+- What themes or words “jump out at you” from this passage?

 - What timeless truths do you find in this passage?